alcrene/scityping/docs/implementation_logic.md

 In the last example, the logic cannot find an unambiguous unique match, so no match is returned.

-[^1]: Adding multiple keys to a registry which differ only in their case is not allowed, since neither then can ever match successfully.
+[^case-insensitive]: Adding multiple keys to a registry which differ only in their case is not allowed, since neither then can ever match successfully.
 [^rightmost]: The rightmost token must match because that is the one corresponding to the type name.
 We don't want for example `builtins.dict` matching `builtins.tuple`.

-The matching logic is implement by `scityping.utils.TypeRegistry`.
+The matching logic is implement by {py:class}`scityping.utils.TypeRegistry`.